Mandera Prison: Prison education programs

-Mandera Prison during British colonial rule hosted a sponsored prison education program which taught blacksmithing, building, carpentry, gardening, tailoring, and poultry farming skills.
+During British colonial rule in 1951, Mandera Prison began hosting a prison education program which focused on teaching practical skills; including basketry, blacksmithing, building, carpentry, gardening, tailoring, and poultry farming.
+Juvenile inmates in addition were also given literary lessons, all of which was supervised and administered by two teachers assigned to the prison.
 This education was offered to willing inmates for a dual purpose: of giving them a paying profession to prevent poverty and recidivism, and of transferring any profits from the farms and shops to British government departments.
+In 1955 however, the prison education program was terminated "on the grounds that the statistical figures did not reveal any real need for a separate [education] institution."
+Despite this, an education program still existed at the prison in some capacity afterwards, as at least juvenile inmates were given "two hours of schooling daily" and were "required to work in the fields."

-Nowadays, the International Committee of the Red Cross (ICRC) has sponsored the education program since 2014.
-Whether some of the programs from British rule are still in operation is unknown; because only the teaching of carpentry, welding, and tailoring skills are discussed by the ICRC in a 2016 report.
+Some form of a prison education system still exists today, with the International Committee of the Red Cross (ICRC) sponsoring program since at least 2014.
+Whether some of the programs from British rule are still in operation is unknown; because only the teaching of carpentry, welding, and tailoring skills were discussed by the ICRC in a 2016 report.
 Between Mandera Prison and Puntland's Bosaso Prison, the program regularly serves 180 inmates.

 Controversies

 Mass juvenile detention

-The prison in recent history has gained a reputation for holding inmates, mainly juveniles, for long sentences that often do not match the severity of the crimes committed.
+The prison in recent history has gained a reputation for holding inmates, especially juveniles, for long sentences that often do not match the severity of the crimes committed.
 This has led to a growing reliance on paralegals to secure the legal rights of inmates in the prison to an acceleration of their passage through the lengthy criminal justice system.
-This was not always the case though, as findings from a survey taken between 1948 and 1950 showed the juvenile population in the prison and the nation as a whole decreasing.
+This was not always the case though, as findings from a survey taken between 1948 and 1950 showed the juvenile population in Mandera Prison, and Somaliland's prisons as a whole, decreasing.
 The reverse has taken place recently, with multiple instances of one- to two-year prison sentences being documented for juveniles convicted of the theft of mobile phones.
-This population of the prison mainly consisting of underaged schoolchildren was confirmed by the Waddani opposition party leader Abdirahman Mohamed Abdullahi on a visit conducted on 24 November 2022, in which he described the situation as a "gross violation of the detainees' human and civil rights".
+While the prison's inmate population still consists primarily of murders and to a lesser extent pirates, the prison still holds a disproporinatly large amount underaged schoolchildren as inmates.
+This was confirmed by the Waddani opposition party leader Abdirahman Mohamed Abdullahi on a visit conducted on 24 November 2022, in which he described the situation as a "gross violation of the detainees' human and civil rights".